KSandovalDev/levelground/README.md

-This project required me to replicate the Level Ground website
+This project required me to replicate a wireframe called Level Ground